 DISTRICT MANAGEMENT CORPORATION (ALSO REFERRED TO AS DMC)

-Shall mean the Belmar Business Partnership, Inc. (BBP) an entity incorporated pursuant to Title 15A of the New Jersey Statutes and designated by this ordinance to receive funds collected by a special improvement assessment within the Special Improvement District, as authorized by this ordinance and any amendatory supplementary ordinances.
+Shall mean the Belmar Business Partnership, Inc. (BBP) an entity incorporated pursuant to Title 15A of the New Jersey Statutes and designated by this ordinance to receive funds allocated by the Mayor and Council from income generated by the Tourism fee assessment imposed pursuant to §3-6.6, as authorized by this ordinance and any amendatory supplementary ordinances.

 SPECIAL IMPROVEMENT DISTRICT (ALSO REFERRED TO AS DISTRICT OR SID)